 Solpadeine capsules, tablets, and soluble tablets are recommended for the short-term relief of migraine, headache, backache, rheumatic pain, period pains, dental pain, strains and sprains and sciatica.
 If your pain persists, please consult your doctor or pharmacist.

 It is important to check the ingredients of any medicines you buy with or without a prescription before taking them in combination with this medicine.
-Do not take this medicine with any other products that contain Paracetamol, Codeine or Ibuprofen.
+Do not take this medicine with any other products that contain Paracetamol or Codeine.
 Please consult your doctor or pharmacist if you are on other medication before taking Solpadeine.

 Solpadeine should not be taken for more than three consecutive days unless you have consulted your doctor.
 If this medicine is taken regularly for longer periods of time, the body can become tolerant to it, and it may become less effective at relieving pain.
 With prolonged use, the body may also become dependent on the Codeine.
 As a result, when you then stop taking the medicine you may get withdrawal symptoms such as restlessness and irritability.